wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 in an IVR or another queue is not taken into account.

 The estimated waiting time (EWT) has never fully worked.
 It is mentioned here only for historical reason.
 You should not use it.
-It might be removed in a future XiVO version.
+It might be removed in a future Wazo version.

 :Examples: